 2. Share the Problem

-Another other option you could consider in driving change inside your organization is to actually embrace total transparency and lay out the challenge to your people and allow them to come up with the solutions.
+Another option you could consider in driving change inside your organization is to actually embrace total transparency and lay out the challenge to your people and allow them to come up with the solutions.
 This is scary if you haven’t done it and many question if their team can understand.
 Don’t worry – they’ll get it.
-You can do this in a facilitated fashion where you lay out the problems and then ask your team for their ideas in what to do about them.
-The CEO of the logistics company, for example, could have laid out the challenges with unprofitable routes, high costs and poor pricing and then listened to what solutions his drivers would have come up with.
+You can do this in a facilitated fashion where you lay out the problems and then ask your team for their ideas on what to do about them.
+The CEO of the logistics company, for example, could have laid out the challenges with unprofitable routes, high costs, and poor pricing and then listened to what solutions his drivers would have come up with.
 Opening up the conversation in this way would also allow the CEO to offer his own thoughts and opinions, which would be much better received by the team.

 Admittedly, using this approach takes guts.
 But, as I have written about before, transparency is the new leadership superpower.
 I think you’ll find that people are smart.
 And if you give them the necessary information, they’ll come up with the right answers on their own.
 You might even be surprised when their ideas are even better than the ones you came up with!

-So, if you are facing the need to make real change inside your organization, don’t work top down and expect your people to embrace radical change.
+So, if you are facing the need to make a real change inside your organization, don’t work top-down and expect your people to embrace radical change.
 Rather, start on the frontline with your influencers or, if you’re feeling bold, with your entire team and ask them to help you come up with the solution to the problem with you.
 My bet is that you’ll be pleasantly surprised by the result – especially the level of engagement your people will have in making that change happen.